antaalt/shader-validator/README.md

 *   `shader-validator.defines`: All custom macros and their values for linting.
 *   `shader-validator.serverPath`: Use a custom server instead of the bundled one.
 *   `shader-validator.updateSymbolsOnVariantUpdate`: Update symbol outline when changing variant.
 Will trigger a save event.
+*   `shader-validator.trace.server`: Show debug logs into an output channel.
+Can be accessed via shader-validator status bar.

 ### HLSL specific settings: